play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 The parsed object is then iterated over to find all the anchor elements (i.e., `<a>` tags) and print the value of their `href` attribute that contains the hyperlink.

 However, this seemingly simple script might not be the easiest one to run on a machine that does not meet its requirements.
-The `README.md` file suggests how to run it, so lets give it a try:
+The `README.md` file suggests how to run it, so let's give it a try:

 ```.term1
 ./linkextractor.py http://example.com/